Muze Office

 • Diamond — $249/mo, scales to 20 coworking hours, 6 meeting room hours, dedicated local phone line

-No setup fees.
+A flat $25 one-time setup fee — less than half what most Las Vegas providers charge.
 No per-piece scan or forward fees on the base tiers.
 Month-to-month with 30-day cancellation.
 We will tour you through the building before you sign up — most of our virtual office members start by physically walking the space.

 Other Las Vegas virtual office options

 We're not going to disparage specific competitors — but if you're comparing, run the checklist above on every option you're considering, including us.
-The right choice depends on your volume, location preference, and whether you'll ever use the coworking and meeting room amenities.
+The right choice depends on your mail volume, location preference, and whether you'll ever use the coworking and meeting room amenities.
+One genuine warning: addresses that resolve to a coworking giant's single master suite shared by hundreds of companies are increasingly screened out by banks and payment processors, so a smaller building with a clean suite-number address can actually serve you better at LLC and merchant-account verification time.

 Want to see plans and pricing?